 Discoveries were made at Gambell Gulch in 1859, making it one of Colorado's oldest mining districts.
-Perigo was the name of one of the early prospectors on the scene and the Perigo lode, along with the Gold Dirt, would be two of the district's richest mines.
+Perigo was the name of one of the early prospectors on the scene and the Perigo lode, along with the Gold Dirt, were two of the district's richest mines.

 The community of Gold Dirt was one of the earliest camps in the gulch and was home to hundreds of optimistic pioneers.
 Two stamp mills were constructed by the end of 1860.
 A March, 1861 edition of the Rocky Mountain News described conditions at Gold Dirt: